BRITE-REU/programming-workshops/source/workshops/04_R/Intro_R.rst

    [1] "T"

-We can use available functions in R to different the mode or type of data we are working with.
+We can use available functions in R to determine the mode or type of data we are working with.

 .. code:: R